guusj/books/Warbreaker_BrandonSanderson.md

 “You let her hear the security phrase?”
 Denth bellowed, sounds of struggle coming from where he was wrestling with Clod.
 Jewels gained her feet and followed Vivenna.
 The woman’s foot broke through a step, however.
 Vivenna stumbled into the room above, then threw the door shut.
 She reached over, turning the latch.
 _Won’t hold them for long_, she thought, feeling helpless. _They’ll keep coming.
 Chasing me.
 Just like Vasher.
 God of Colors.
 What am I going to do?_
-She rushed out onto the street, now lit by the dawn light filling into the city, and ducked down an alleyway.
+She rushed out onto the street, now lit by the dawn light filling the city, and ducked down an alleyway.
 Then she just kept running—this time trying to pick the smallest, dirtiest, darkest alleyways she could.

 # 36
 _I will not leave you_, Susebron wrote, sitting on the floor beside the bed, his back propped up by pillows. _I promise._